noisy62/amdevtok/README.md

 3. Compile amdevtok
 - ``sh make-amdevtok``

-This will compile amdevtok binary and create a symbol link amdevtokd, please note the trailing 'd'. amdevtok will just print result, amdevtokd will also print the original payload.
+This will compile amdevtok binary and create a symbol link amdevtokd, please note the trailing 'd'.<br>
+amdevtok will just print result, amdevtokd will also print the original payload.

 ## How to use amdevtok
 amdevtok is static linked and can be copied anywhere has openssl/GnuTLS support.
-Usage is very straight foward.
+Usage is very straight foward.<br>
-Have your private key(.p8 file), kid and team id ready, execute amdevtok.
+1. Have your private key(.p8 file), kid and team id ready; 2. execute amdevtok; 3.
 Copy the results and go.<br>
 <br>
 Usage: amdevtok private_key kid teamid [exp-length-in-seconds]<br>
 <br>